 Boost your GPA and Stand Out to Colleges with a Weighted GPA

-AP Courses are a great way to challenge yourself academically, earn college credit and make yourself stand out when applying to universities.
+Advanced Placement® Courses are a great way to challenge yourself academically, earn college credit and make yourself stand out when applying to universities.
 Many high schools recognize that AP courses involve more commitment, longer hours and greater effort to do well, and as a result, they are graded on a weighted scale to reward dedicated students who do well, as well as avoiding punishing students who are more challenged by the tougher classes.
+Continue reading to learn more about the AP GPA grading scale and how much AP classes boost GPA.

 How does the AP GPA scale work?

-Because AP courses are graded on a five-point scale, excellent students can achieve a GPA higher than a 4.0.
-An excellent student could even achieve a 5.0-grade point average on their weighted GPA.
+AP classes can boost your GPA by 1 point because AP courses are graded on a five-point scale.
+Excellent students can achieve a GPA higher than a 4.0.
 The 5.0 scale is meant to reward students who excel in AP courses, as well as avoid penalizing students who want to challenge themselves with more difficult courses.
 It’s possible to get a B in an AP course while maintaining a 4.0 GPA.

 Yes!
-Online AP classes outside a traditional classroom setting are real classes for high school credit, and your grade will affect your GPA.
-Our online AP classes are accredited by the College Board and taught by certified Wisconsin teachers with years of experience.
+Online AP classes can boost your GPA.
+Although they are outside a traditional classroom setting, online AP courses are real classes for high school credit, and your grade will affect your GPA. eAchieve Academy’s online AP classes are accredited by the College Board and taught by certified Wisconsin teachers with years of experience.

 Your grade in any online AP class through eAchieve will count towards your high school GPA whether you are enrolled with us full-time or just taking one or two online classes as a part-time online student.